HighDimensionalEconLab/VarianceComponentsHDFE.jl/docs/src/index.md

 A detailed list of the output is provided below.
+The program provides two outputs: an output file contains the main results and a detailed output file.

+### Results output

+By using the argument `--write_results` followed by `--results_path MYFILE`, you can specify that you want to write the results in `MYFILE`.

+The output file is a `.txt` file including

+### Detailed output

+You can save all the output details in a CSV file.
+You need to use `--write_detailed_CSV` followed by `--detailed_output_path MYFILE`, where `MYFILE` is the path to the detailed output file.

+The detailed output file includes:

-- `obs` : observation identifier in the original dataset that belong to the Leave-out connected set.
+- `observation` : observation identifier in the original dataset that belong to the Leave-out connected set.
 For instance, if the number 3 appears in this vector, it means that the third observation in the original dataset belongs to the leave-out connected set.
 - `first_id`: the first identifier corresponding to each observation in `obs` (e.g. worked ids in the leave-out connected set).
 - `second_id`: the second identifier corresponding to each observation in `obs` (e.g. firm ids in the leave-out connected set).
 - `beta`: the vector of coefficients